1976–77 AEK Athens F.C. season: Overview

-The vision that Loukas Barlos had left in the hands of František Fadrhonc was beginning to take shape.
-Barlos, according to his usual strategy, increasingly enriched the galaxy of stars in the club's roster.
-The experienced goalkeeper, Nikos Christidis and the diligent shooter and free-kick specialist, Takis Nikoloudis were integrated in the team of Fadrhonc, both coming from Thessaloniki, Aris and Iraklis respectively, while their defensive capabilities were strengthened with Babis Intzoglou from Panionios.
-The crowning glory of AEK, of course, was the free move of the great Thomas Mavros in their offense, after the end of the legal dispute with Panionios that kept him out of any competitive activity for a year.
-Fadrhonc, considering the playing intelligence and high technical qualities of Papaioannou, decided to relocate him as a "classic number 10", in order to fit all the great attackers the club had to offer.
+The vision that Loukas Barlos had entrusted to František Fadrhonc was beginning to take shape.
+In the summer of 1976, Barlos, loyal to his transfer policy, continued to enrich the galaxy of stars in the club's roster.
+The experienced goalkeeper of Aris, Nikos Christidis, the diligent shooter and free-kick specialist of Iraklis, Takis Nikoloudis and the dynamic defender of Panionios, Babis Intzoglou were integrated in the team of Fadrhonc.
+At the same time, Thomas Mavros eventually became eligible to crown their offense, after the end of the legal dispute with Panionios that kept him out of football activity throughout the previous season.
+Fadrhonc, considering the playing intelligence and technical qualities of Mimis Papaioannou, decided to relocate him as a "classic number 10", in order to fit all the great attackers that the club had to offer.

 The negative results that were occurred in matches that coincided near European games, costed AEK points that prevented them from winning the title.
-As a result, AEK finished 4th place with 51 points at a distance of only 3 points from the top, as the first 4 teams finished with 54, 52, 52 and 51 points, respectively.
+As a result, AEK finished 4th place with 51 points, but at a distance of only 3 points from the top, as the first 4 teams finished with 54, 52, 52 and 51 points, respectively.
 Thomas Mavros showed from the beginning a sample of his skills, by scoring with 18 goals in the league.

-In the Greek Cup, AEK eliminated away from home Proodeftiki in the First Round and Iraklis in the Second Round.
+In the Cup, AEK eliminated away from home both Proodeftiki and Iraklis in the first and second round, respectively.
 In the round of 16, AEK, again away from home, faced PAOK and were eliminated by a 2–1 defeat.